Where we work

 Endemic fish

-Six endemic fish species (barb and loach species) have been identified among the more than 100 fish species in the lake, including some previously completely unknown species.
+Six endemic fish species (barbel and loach species) have been identified among the more than 100 fish species in the lake, including some previously completely unknown species.

 About Indawgyi